 Most pregnancies are normal.
 Most women who have good care during pregnancy and delivery will give birth to a baby without problems.
 However, some women may have health conditions or pregnancy problems that may require special care or hospitalization during pregnancy.
 Just as there are risks with abortion, there are risks with continuing a pregnancy to full term.

-Some of the pregnancy problems that may lead to hospitalization include a pregnancy growing outside the uterus (tubal pregnancy), miscarriage, excessive vomiting during pregnancy, urinary tract infection, heavy bleeding or infection, diabetes, blood clots, preeclampsia and eclampsia (causing swelling, high blood pressure and possible seizures), premature labor, death of the fetus, newborn or maternal death.
+Some of the pregnancy problems that may lead to hospitalization include a pregnancy growing outside the uterus (tubal pregnancy), miscarriage, excessive vomiting during pregnancy, urinary tract infection, heavy bleeding or infection, diabetes, preeclampsia and eclampsia (causing swelling, high blood pressure and possible seizures), blood clots, premature labor, death of the fetus, newborn or pregnant person.

 Many services may be available if you choose to continue your pregnancy.
-Contact your local health department, the Michigan Department of Health and Human Services, or your local county Department of Human Services to learn about help in your community.
+You can contact the Michigan Department of Health and Human Services, your local health department, or your local human services office to learn about help in your community.
+You may also read about prenatal care and parenting information here: PREGNANCY AND INFANCY HEALTH EDUCATION PACKET (michigan.gov).

-If you would like information about adoption, contact your county Department of Human Services or a private adoption agency.
+If you would like information about adoption, contact your local human services office or a private adoption agency.

 i M. Paul, E.S.
 Lichtenberg, L. Borgatta, D.A.
 Grimes, P.G.
 Stubblefield, M.D.Creinin; Management of Unintended and abnormal pregnancy: comprehensive Abortion Care.
 Wiley-Blackwell, 2009, p.
 136.